sameerajayasoma/jregex/README.md

 # A Regex library for Ballerina
 The `samjs/jregx` Ballerina module provides a set of utilities to work with regular expressions.
 This API has a close resemblance to Java [Pattern](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html)/[Matcher](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Matcher.html) regex API.
 This is a mirror of the Java API for the most part.
 Here are a few sample usages.

+First, use "ballerina pull samjs/jregex" to pull the latest version of the module from Ballerina central to your home repository.

 ```ballerina
 import samjs/jregex;